multiverseweb/CodeIt/README.md

 ## Key Features

-- Automatic Conversion: CodePrep intelligently parses the default code templates and transforms them into executable scripts ready for testing.
+- Automatic Conversion: Coedit intelligently parses the default code templates and transforms them into executable scripts ready for testing.
 No more manual adjustments needed.
 - Nomenclature: Provides user with an option to generate the file name efficiently in the following manner:

   `directoryName/questionNumber-question-title.extention`